gregorbj/Archive-VisionEval/api/model_system_design.md

 Input files that do not vary by 'forecast' year do not have any required columns.

 The name of an input file and the names of all the columns except for the "Geo" and "Year" columns are specified by the module that requires the input data.
 In addition to specifying the file and column names, the module specifies:
-- The level of geography the inputs are specified for;
+- The level of geography the inputs are specified for (e.g. Azone, Bzone, Czone, Marea);
-- The data types in each column (e.g. integer, double, character, logical);
+- The data types in each column (e.g. integer, double, currency, compound);
-- The units of the data in each column (e.g. acres); and,
+- The units of the data in each column (e.g. MI, USD); and,
 - Acceptable values for the data in each column.

 The module section describes these specifications in more detail below.
 Appendix B shows examples of the two types of input files.

+The field names of the input file (other than the "Geo" and "Year" fields) can encode year and unit multiplier information in addition to the name of the data item.
+This is done by breaking the name into elements with periods (.) separating the elements as follows:

+For 'currency' data type: **Name.Year.Multiplier**
+For all other data types: **Name.Multiplier**

+Where:
+**Name** is the dataset name.
+This must be the same as specified in the module that us using the input data.
+**Year** is the four-digit representation of the year that the currency values are denominated for.
+For example if a currency dataset is in 2010 dollars, the Year value would be 2010'.
+The field name for a currency field must include a Year element.
+**Multiplier** is an optional element which identifies the units multiplier.
+It must be expressed in scientific notation (e.g. 1e3) where the leading digit must be 1.
+This capability exists to make it easier for users to provide data inputs that may be more conviently represented with a smaller number of digits and an exponent.
+For example, annual VMT data for a state or metropolitan area is often represented in thousands or millions.

+The the VisionEval framework uses the year and multiplier information to convert the data to be stored in the datastore.
+All currency values are stored in base year currency units and all values are stored without exponents.

-#### 6.4.
+#### 6.5.
 The Datastore
 Currently GreenSTEP/RSPM and related models store data in R binary files (rda files).
 The largest of these files are the simulated household files which store all of the information for all simulated households in an Azone (e.g. counties in GreenSTEP).
 All the data for households in the Azone are stored in a data frame where each row corresponds to a record of an individual household and the columns are household attributes.
 Vehicle data for households are stored as lists in the data frame.
 This approach has had some advantages:
 - Storage and retrieval are part of the language: one line of code to store a data frame, and one line of code to retrieve;
 - It is easy to apply models to data frames; and